Breast Reconstruction in Philadelphia

 Recovery After Reconstruction Surgery

 Patients normally feel tired and sore for a week or more after surgery.
 Moderate pain may be experienced.
-Dr. Lohner will prescribe the appropriate pain mediations to keep patients resting comfortably at home.
+Dr. Lohner will prescribe the appropriate pain medications to keep patients resting comfortably at home.

 Initially, gauze bandages, a support garment, and/or surgical bra will be worn.
 This will minimize swelling and promote proper healing of the breast.
 Women will often have drainage tubes for a short time after surgery.
 These will remove any fluid that collects at the incision site, as well as limit additional swelling.
 The first follow-up appointment will be scheduled a few days after surgery, allowing Dr. Lohner to check on a patient’s recovery progress and remove and replace their bandages.